Timbers Army: Non-Profit

 The 107 Independent Supporters Trust is a member-based non-profit organization open to anyone who loves soccer.
 It serves to coordinate the activities of the Timbers Army and Rose City Riveters.
-In addition to supporting the Timbers, the 107ists conduct a variety of community projects including free CPR training in English and Spanish, they manage a library of soccer books, support the Gisele Currier Scholarship Fund, build youth soccer fields and more.
+In addition to supporting the Timbers and Thorns, 107IST conduct a variety of community projects including free CPR training in English and Spanish, they manage a library of soccer books, support the Gisele Currier Scholarship Fund, build youth soccer fields and more.

 Rose City Riveters

 The Rose City Riveters is the supporters group of Portland Thorns FC, Portland's National Women's Soccer League club.